Jobs

 Job SQL

-Next to the Job Overview page is a tab for the SQL page, which shows the Submitted SQL and Dataset Graph.
+Next to the Job Details page is the SQL tab, which shows the Submitted SQL and Dataset Graph.

 You can view the SQL statement that was used for the selected job.
 Although the SQL statement is in read-only mode on the SQL Details page, the statement can be copied from the page and pasted into the SQL editor.